Julián Montoya: Club career

+On 18 June 2025, it was officially confirmed that Montoya would leave Leicester to sign for French side Pau in the Top 14 from the 2025-26 season.

+International career

 Montoya played for Argentina national under-20 rugby union team at the 2013 IRB Junior World Championship.
 He later would also play for Argentina Jaguars.
-He had his first cap for Argentina at the 65–9 win over Uruguay, at 17 May 2014, for the South American Rugby Championship, in Paysandu, Brazil.
+He had his first cap for Argentina at the 65–9 win over Uruguay, at 17 May 2014, for the South American Rugby Championship, in Paysandu, Uruguay.
 He played for the Argentina squad that won the competition in 2014 and 2015, twice in each of them, with a try scored on both occasions.
 He was called for the 2015 Rugby Championship, playing his first game at the tournament in the 39–18 loss to New Zealand, on 17 July 2015, in Christchurch.
 He has 8 caps for the "Pumas", with 2 tries scored, 10 points on aggregate.